Polynomial invariants for rooted trees related to their random destruction: Introduction and preliminaries

 For the purpose of this paper, a \emph{rooted tree} $T$ is a finite tree with one distinguished vertex, called the root of $T$.
 It will be convenient to also consider \emph{rooted forests}, by which we understand a finite (but possibly empty) disjoint union of rooted trees.
 By this convention, every component in a rooted forest is a rooted tree.
-A vertex is a \emph{leaf} of a rooted forest if it has outdegree 0 (thus an isolated vertex is simultaneously a root and a leaf).
+A vertex is a \emph{leaf} of a rooted forest if it does not have any children (thus an isolated vertex is simultaneously a root and a leaf).

 An isomorphism of rooted forests is a graph isomorphism that additionally maps roots to roots.

 Given a rooted tree $T$, denote by $r$ the number of children of the root node $v_0$.
 We can construct a rooted forest from $T$ by removing $v_0$, thus creating a forest with $r$ components, and declaring the unique child of $v_0$ in each component to be the root node in that component.
 We will denote the resulting forest by $T-v_0$.
 The components of $T-v_0$ are also called the \emph{branches} of $T$.